 - Cut into small, thick fingers to serve.

-This yoghurt citrus syrup cake will keep for three days in an airtight container and up to two months without the citrus syrup added, in the freezer.
+You can keep this lemon yogurt cake for three days in an airtight container and up to two months without the citrus syrup added to the freezer.

 Enjoy Nicky x